OSGConnect/tutorial-quickstart/README.md

 Once the job completes completely, it will not appear in `condor_q`.

 Let's wait for your job to finish – that is, for `condor_q` not to show the job in its output.
-A useful tool for this is watch – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
-Let's submit the job again, and watch `condor_q` output at two-second intervals:
+A useful tool for this is condor_watch_q – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
+Let's submit the job again, and watch `condor_watch_q` output at two-second intervals:

 	$ condor_submit tutorial01.submit
 	Submitting job(s).
 	1 job(s) submitted to cluster 1441272
-	$ watch -n2 condor_q netid
+	$ condor_watch_q netid
 	...

 When your job has completed, it will disappear from the list.

-*Note*: To close watch, hold down Ctrl and press C.
+*Note*: To close condor_watch_q, hold down Ctrl and press C.

 ### Job history